 VOCABULARY TRAININGGRAMMAR QUIZZESLISTENING COMPREHENSIONREADING COMPREHENSION

-Designed to teach you the vocabulary of the financial world, while polishing your grammar skills.
+An exercise to help you learn & practice the vocabulary of the financial world, while polishing your grammar skills.
 Although it's meant for ESL students, it'll be useful to anyone who wants to practice this specialized vocabulary.

 1. economic ___________________ = the negative effects (of something) on the economy